 Other changes like adding information to the .info file or template file in the theme folder also require the cache to be flushed.
 So in general if any change is not reflected the way it should be flush the cache as a default troubleshoot step.

 2. White Screen of Death: One of the common errors which developing (like a custom module) in Drupal is white blank screen nicknamed “white screen of death”.
 If you encounter it the first thing would be to read this tutorial and also enabling error reporting will help in finding the source of the issue.

 3. System/Module doesn’t work as it should be: Since Drupal is an open-source system the core, themes and modules are being constantly developed with community feedback and contribution.
 So, it’s prone to errors and unexpected results, although most of it is reviewed by the community before making it to the live version.
 Also, it’s these errors you encounter and report back to the community is how the core/themes/modules get a further stable release.

 When you encounter these errors the safe thing to do is a Google search with the exact error message you encountered.
 You may also have to paraphrase the error to land on the right solutions page.
-These problem/solution threads are usually in the Drupal.org website or in stackoverflow.
-Also there are many independent blogs which contains solution to problems.
+These problem/solution threads are usually in the Drupal.org website or in StackOverflow.
+Also, there are many independent blogs which contain a solution to problems.